monsees-ryan514/Data-Analyst-Projects/README.md

 The first business insight I wanted to explore is the revenue changes over time and the performance of different categories of products.

 - I started by getting the sum of the revenue for all the zip codes so I could map in Tableau where the sales are most successful.
-The Offset 18 is used to skip the zip codes with null revenue.

 - I got the top 10 highest and lowest revenue categories of products and displayed their sales over time.

 - I calculated the revenue per month by using SUM() and grouping by month.
-I skipped 2 on the months because they appeared to lack complete data of sales due to being too recent.
+I skipped 2 of the months because they appeared to lack complete data of sales due to being too recent.